pedramnoori/PurityChecker/README.md

 });
 ```

-## With all information fetched directly from GitHub
+## RefactoringMiner With all information fetched directly from GitHub

 To use this API, please provide a valid OAuth token in the `github-oauth.properties` file.
 You can generate an OAuth token in GitHub `Settings` -> `Developer settings` -> `Personal access tokens`.